-Another institution that has made a concerted effort to open its doors to Afghan newcomers is Bard College, whose network includes campuses and programs at Annandale, Virginia; Simon's Rock, Massachusetts; and New York City.
-To date, Bard College has enrolled 58 Afghan newcomer students, and has made a pledge to enroll up to 100 students in their Annandale campus as well as at Bard College at Simon's Rock, an accredited early college within its network.
+Another institution that has made a concerted effort to open its doors to Afghan newcomers is Bard College, whose network includes campuses and programs at Annandale-on-Hudson, New York; Simon's Rock, Massachusetts; and New York City.
+To date, Bard College has enrolled 58 Afghan newcomer students, and has made a pledge to enroll up to 100 students in their Annandale-on-Hudson campus as well as at Bard College at Simon's Rock, an accredited early college within its network.
 The following students were recently spotlighted.